Omni Path Specification

 /raw/{dataset}/{**original_path}where:

-{dataset}: dataset identifier (e.g.,hcp,abide,openneuro-ds00001){**original_path}: dataset-specific path defined by the dataset provider (e.g., files and folders as in BIDS)
+{dataset}: dataset identifier (e.g.,hcp,abide,openneuro-ds00001){**original_path}: dataset-specific path defined by the dataset provider (e.g., BIDS structure, HCP structure, etc.)

 Raw paths intentionally preserve the data provider layout.
 They do not enforce a vocabulary or specific structure.